Sexual health training for health providers

 - The concept and importance of contact tracing

-- Legislative requirements re. privacy and confidentiality
+- Legislative requirements (i.e., privacy and confidentiality)

-- Communication strategies to be used when undertaking contact tracing.
+- Communication strategies to be used when undertaking contact tracing

-Note: This course does not specifically address contact tracing for STIs.
+Note: this course does not specifically address contact tracing for STIs.

 Other training